 Brian Hamilton is a lifelong entrepreneur who dedicates his time to bringing entrepreneurship to those who wouldn't have it otherwise.

-Founder, the Brian Hamilton Foundation
+Founder, Brian Hamilton Foundation and Inmates to Entrepreneurs

-The son of a Marine, Brian’s work ethic developed early.
-Brian ran a landscaping business to pay for his undergraduate degree, allowing him to become the first in his family to attend college.
-He graduated from Sacred Heart University, where he later served on the Board of Trustees, and received an MBA from Duke University.
+Raised in a working-class neighborhood near Bridgeport, Connecticut, Hamilton has experienced the challenges of economic disadvantage and the struggle to break that cycle.
+He started his own businesses at an early age, which ultimately funded him being the first in his family to go to college.
+He graduated summa cum laude from Sacred Heart University, where he later served on the Board of Trustees, and he received an MBA from Duke University.

 Hamilton has been widely featured in the press including USA Today, Newsweek, and CNBC and is the recipient of many awards, including the George H.W.
 Bush Points of Light Award.